ekliao/EricLiaoDigitalGarden/src/site/notes/Obsidian plugin - Annotator.md

 - 😭 No free hand-written annotation!
 Look at this page, made with the Apple Pencil on a screenshot on the iPad.
 This is what I need, to be able to draw lines and circles to help make my point.

 ![IMG_6A993934BA76-1.jpeg](/img/user/_attachments/IMG_6A993934BA76-1.jpeg)

+For this reason, I am reconsidering [[LiquidText\|LiquidText]] as the all-around tool for PDF note-taking.